Skip to content

 customBonesobjectnoMaps custom (non-standard) bone names → model bone names

-The type is inferred from the file extension — $type is not needed in source files.
+The type is inferred from the file extension, so $type is not needed in source files.
 The compiler adds it automatically during builds.

 Mapping a Mixamo-rigged model: